Nutrient Deficiency: Real Cause of the Obesity Epidemic

 Iron is the most common nutrient deficiency in America.
 Women of childbearing age are at risk of iron deficiency because menstruation and pregnancy deplete the body of this mineral.

-There are eight B vitamins, and they are essential for nearly every bodily function.
-B vitamins affect mood, stress tolerance, nerves and more.
-B vitamins help the body use carbohydrates, fats, and proteins efficiently during digestion so that they provide the proper amount of energy.
+B vitamins are essential for nearly every bodily function.
+They affect mood, stress tolerance, nerves, and more.
+They help the body use carbohydrates, fats, and proteins efficiently during digestion so that they provide the proper amount of energy.
 This makes B vitamins crucial for weight control.

 B vitamins can be depleted by diuretics, sweating, stress, and poor gut health.
 They are also easily depleted by food processing procedures.
 The symptoms of a B vitamin deficiency vary greatly and may include fatigue, digestive problems, depression, anxiety, memory problems, and headaches.